CodeChenlei/studygit/README.md

 # studygit
-a demo of study git
+a demo of study git.
+just a test.